Alcatraz AI is building Face ID for corporate badges

-Meet Alcatraz AI a startup that wants to replace all the bade readers in your office with a Face ID-like camera system.
+Meet Alcatraz AI, a startup that wants to replace all the badge readers in your office with a Face ID-like camera system.
 Alcatraz has integrated multiple sensors to identify faces and unlock doors effortlessly.

 If you think about it, it’s weird that fingerprint sensors took off on mobile but everybody is still using plastic badges for their offices.
-Sure, high security buildings use fingerprint and iris scanners.
+Sure, high-security buildings use fingerprint and iris scanners.
 But it adds too much friction in too many cases.

 First, when everybody gets back from their lunch break, it can create a traffic jam if everybody needs to place their finger on a sensor.
 Second, onboarding new employees would require you to add their biometric information to the system.
 It can be cumbersome for big companies.